p-w-rs/CS2911/07-RSA/README.md

 Download and finish the file: **rsa.py**

+# Requirments

+Implement the three functions: create_keys, apply_key, break_key

+For help on generating prime numbers see **prime_generator.py**

+You can also use [this article](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) if you forget the RSA steps

+Feel free to look up how to perform these steps in python: such as totient functions, coprimaility, and modular inverses

 # Reflection Questions
 ## Question 1: RSA Security
 In this lab, Trudy is able to find the private key from the public key.
 Why is this not a problem for RSA in practice?